-Deciding to play Dragon Age: Inquisition will warrant you a journey capable of over 100 hours of play time.
+Deciding to play Dragon Age: Inquisition will warrant you a journey capable of over 100 hours of playtime.
 Due to the length of the game, it wouldn’t be wise to pick a random class without any thought, as you could have a regretful character build later on in the game; you will be forced to either stick with a class you don’t enjoy or restart the game after already committing to a few hours of playing.
 Because of this, the best course of action is to know what each class is capable of in order to choose your Dragon Age Inquisition best class.

 Although there are only three to choose from, it’s very important to choose the correct one for your desired build and play style.